paxkym/Shrek-game-engine/README.md

 }
 ```

-If you run the code now, you'll see that shrek moves when you press the WASD keys, but doesn't stop his running animation.
-To stop it, we can use the `.stop` property of sprites, which stops animataing the sprite, until it is set to true again.
+If you run the code now, you'll see that shrek moves when you press the WASD keys, but doesn't stop his running animation when on water.
+To stop it, we can use the `.stop` property of sprites, which stops animating the sprite, until it is set to true again.
 You can add this by putting: `shrek.stop = false` between the if statement, and `shrek.track` setting.
 In other words, do this for every if statement above:
 ```
    }else if(key.key == 'a'){
-   shrek.stop = false // this will be added in
+   Shrek.stop = false // this will be added in
     Shrek.track = 2
     Shrek.x -= stepSize
 }else if(key.key == 'd'){